jundalisay/spblist/content/en/research/einstein/relativity/section-24.md

 <!-- We must needs experience many such surprises if the construction is to be successful.
 If everything has really gone smoothly, then I say that -->

-The points of the marble slab constitute a Euclidean continuum with respect to the little rod, which has been used as a “distance” (line-interval).
+The points of the marble slab constitute a Euclidean continuum with respect to the little testing-rod, which has been used as a “distance” (line-interval).

 By choosing one corner of a square as “origin,” I can characterise every other corner of a square with reference to this origin through 2 numbers.

 I only need state how many rods I must pass over when, starting from the origin, I proceed towards the “right” and then “upwards,” in order to arrive at the corner of the square under consideration.

 These 2 numbers are then the “Cartesian co-ordinates” of this corner with reference to the “Cartesian coordinate system” which is determined by the arrangement of little rods.